steve8708/compylr/README.md

 * Backend agnostic

 ## How it works
-* 100% automatic - configure your routes, compile your app, enjoy.
 * Compiles Angular Templates to Handlebars Templates
 * Standardizes route configuration using JSON for angular and any backend (via an adapter)
 * Standardizes state management with angular and any backend (via an adapter)
-* Keeps your life simple and happy.
-Build your angular app, don't even think about your server.
-Compilr will do everything for you

-## Key Components
-* 100% SEO friendly
-* Ultra high performance
-  * You don't need to run your whole app on the server to render a template.
-So don't.
-    Instead cross compile templates and sync state.
-* Angular application logic
-  * Use ng-click to trigger client __and__ server actions (e.g. changing states and routes) even without any browser javascript!
-* Client and server rendering (render on server, once app loaded renders on client)
-* Pushtate support (always keep urls in sync)
-* Simple state and route configuration
-* Shared session state on client and server with simple configuration
-* Shared route logic on client and server with simple configuration
-* Backend agnostic.
-Supports any backend with a simple adapter
-* Full expression support - e.g. `ng-show="foo && bar[foo] || bar.foo"`
-* Event support - e.g. `ng-click="foo = !foo"`
-* Form support
-* Offline support
-* Templates compile to 100% valid handlebars
-  * Handlebars helpers comparible - extend with your own
-* Template resolution
-  * All angular template attributes are 100% safe.
-They are converted to handlebars expressions and to ng-attributes so the template can be immediately displayed in the browser but angular can still find all necessary hooks to take control of the application once loaded
-  * e.g. '{{foo}}' ➜ '<span ng-bind="foo">{{foo}}<span>'

 ## Example